watterott/RPi-Display/README.md

 ## SD-Card Image for Raspberry Pi
 Ready to run SD-Card image (Raspbian/Debian with FBTFT) for 2.8" RPi-Display.

-Copy the image to a SD-Card with [dd](http://en.wikipedia.org/wiki/Dd_%28Unix%29) under Linux or [Win32-Disk-Imager](http://sourceforge.net/projects/win32diskimager/) under Windows.
+Copy the image after extraction (ZIP archive) to a SD-Card with [dd](http://en.wikipedia.org/wiki/Dd_%28Unix%29) under Linux or [Win32-Disk-Imager](http://sourceforge.net/projects/win32diskimager/) under Windows.
 To start the desktop run ```startx```.
 Then do the calibration (1. upper left, 2. upper right, 3. lower left, 4. lower right).

 * Download (for RPi-Display and RPi-Display B+):